wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 This allows you to easily combine basic messaging along with other modules of the Wormhole ecosystem, such as the Token Bridge or NFT modules.
 It even allows for other Wormhole integrators to easily compose with your application!
 (See [best practices](./bestPractices.md) for more info.)

-We'll discuss more complex useage later.
+We'll discuss more complex usage later.
 For now let's just cover how to send a "Hello World" message.
 The basic mechanism to request delivery of your VAAs is to call the `send` function on the IWormholeRelayer interface.
 Here's its basic usage:

 ```solidity
 function sendHelloWorldMessage() public payable {